ActualLab/Fusion.Samples/docs/rpc-benchmark.md

 - `-w <WorkerCount>` - the total number of worker tasks
 - `-d <TestDuration>` - the duration of each test in seconds, the default is `5`
 - `-n <TryCount>` - the number of times to run each test to select the best result, the default is `4`
-- `-b <Benchmarks>` - comma-separated list of tests to run, which must be a subset of `StlRpc,SignalR,StreamJsonRpc,MagicOnion,gRPC,HTTP`, the default is full set of tests
+- `-b <Benchmarks>` - comma-separated list of tests to run, which must be a subset of `ActualLabRpc,SignalR,StreamJsonRpc,MagicOnion,gRPC,HTTP`, the default is full set of tests
 - `-wait` - wait for a key press before terminating.

 The default client options are: